harshit433/ResurrectAI/README.md

 ## Contact

-For any queries or support, please contact [your email] or open an issue in the repository.
+For any queries or support, please contact harshit0414@gmail.com or open an issue in the repository.